arnabs542/interviewpractice/binary-search-trees/find-the-k-largest-elements-in-a-bst.md

 Explanation:

 The key concept here is that an inorder traversal of a BST results in a sorted array.
 Therefore we simply need to do a reverse inorder traversal to get the k largest elements.
 We can do this either iteratively or recursively.
-The time is bounded by $$\small \mathcal O(k)$$, and space is bounded by the recursive stack, which is $$\small \mathcal O(h)$$.
+The time is bounded by $$\small \mathcal O(h + k)$$, because we need to traverse all the way down to the right most leaf node and then $$\small k$$ more times.
+Space is bounded by the recursive stack, which is $$\small \mathcal O(h)$$.